About

 Approach

 My approach combines analytical rigour with practical implementation.
-I work closely with national stakeholders to ensure that tools, plans, and analyses are tailored to country contexts and can be used effectively in real-world decision-making — not just as technical outputs, but as instruments for change.
+I work closely with national stakeholders and technical partners to ensure that plans, tools, and analyses are tailored to country contexts and can be used effectively in real-world decision-making.

-Supporting countries to move from planning to implementation — through practical tools, structured costing, and sustainable financing.
+The goal is to support countries and organizations in moving from planning to action through practical tools, structured costing, prioritization, and sustainable implementation support.

 Interested in Working Together?

-For more information about my work, expertise, or how I can support your country or organisation, feel free to get in touch or connect on LinkedIn.
+For more information about my work, expertise, or how I can support your organization, country process, or technical project, feel free to get in touch or connect on LinkedIn.

 © 2024 Calculations in Health